In order to increase your reach, keeping accessibility in mind is a good idea.

 Note that there are other problems with mixing color.
 Writing in red is likely to be unreadable by many, especially older people.
 If it’s just a word such as a WARNING, it probably won’t hurt.
 If you write an entire paragraph in red… that’s a different story.
 It will probably be skipped in its entirety by many.

 Also, make sure to have a white light when you test your website.
 Although some people do use their computer in a dark room, that’s hardly the majority.
 Most websites are actually using black text over white.
 There must be a good reason for that!

 People who are getting older generally have a harder time to see.
 This means creating a website with a very small font is going to make it difficult for them to read your website (especially on a smartphone device where it may become like a bunch of ants walking on your screen.)

 Smartphones often allow you to resize the screen (although make sure your website theme does not prevent such.
 Some site prevent you to zoom in and if you can’t read anything in them… that’s rather terrible to have such a feature turned on.)

 Many US federal and state government websites include a way to increase or decrease the size of the font with buttons such as A+ and A-.
 If well done, it should stick around and not require a reload, but of data which is now visible and was not yet loaded.

 If your website caters to older people (i.e. a retirement home), then you may also want to explain how to enlarge your pages on various devices.
-For example, on my machine I can use Ctrl-+ (Type Plus (+) while holding the Control Key down) to make things larger and then Ctlr+- (Type Minus (-) while holding the Control Key down.)
+For example, in my browser I can use Ctrl-+ (Type Plus (+) while holding the Control Key down) to make things larger and then Ctlr+- (Type Minus (-) while holding the Control Key down.)